-Aggregation Degree (%) 20 34.6 66.3 79.8 86.8 88.8 Oser filleaus 1 2 4 8 16 32 64 Aggregation Degree (78) 20 34.0 00.3 77.0 00.0 00.0 Aggregation Degree (%) 20 34.6 66.3 79.8 86.8 88.8 89.2
+Aggregation Degree (%) 20 34.6 66.3 79.8 86.8 88.8 89.2 User Threads 1 2 4 0 10 34 04 Aggregation Degree (%) 20 34.6 66.3 79.8 86.8 88.8 89.2

-StRAIDd and MD have the same amount of disk read and write because they can not batch stripe in memory.
+For sequential writes, the amount of disk written and read in StRAID varies significantly with different numbers of UTs, which is caused by the various efficiency of StRAID's in-memory stripe aggregation.
+With a single UT, StRAIDd and MD have the same amount of disk read and write because they can not batch stripe in memory.
 StRAID conducts 20% more written data than MD because it redirects all writes to the Log-Buffer and then merges them into full-stripes.
 With the number of UTs increasing, StRAID would batch more sequential writes through the in-memory aggregation and conducts less buffered write.
-However, the amount of data written in StRAIDd is up to 24% larger than MD.
+However, the amount of data written in StRAID is up to 24% larger than MD.
 This is because the in-memory stripe aggregation has a much smaller batching window, which is slightly less efficient than Linux MD's active delays of sequential stripe writes.

-For data read, with 64 UTs as the worst case, StRAID and StRAIDd read 7x and 4x more data than MD, respectively.
-It is because MD postpones and aggregates almost all stripe-associated writes (SS-writes) into fullstripe writes, thus reducing the amount of write-induced-read data (e.g., 1.6% of user-written data).
+For data read, with 64 UTs as the worst case, StRAID and StRAIDd read 7× and 4× more data than MD, respectively.
+It is because MD postpones and aggregates almost all stripe-associated writes (SS-writes) into full-stripe writes, thus reducing the amount of write-induced-read data (e.g., 1.6% of user-written data).
 In contrast, StRAID's worker thread exhibits less efficient stripe aggregation, resulting in a higher number of write-induced reads (about 6.5% of user-written data) and an additional read for recycling each buffered request.
 Table 4 presents the aggregation degree of StRAID, defined as the ratio of the average stripe write size to the full-stripe size after stripe batching, of the two-stage submission mechanism under a sequential 64KB workload.
 When the number of user threads is lower than 8, StRAID shows a lower aggregation efficiency due to limited workload concurrency.
 However, as the number of threads increases beyond 16, the two-stage submission mechanism achieves an 89.2% aggregation degree.
-Besides, since the high read IOPS of fast SSDs can completely absorb the increased number of read I/Os, StRAID's write performance can still be 5.1x higher than MD.
+Besides, since the high read IOPS of fast SSDs can completely absorb the increased number of read I/Os, StRAID's write performance can still be $5.1 \times$ higher than MD.